Sainikhil99/churn-prediction-ml/README.md

 A Random Forest classifier is used to predict churn.
 The model achieves an accuracy of XX% on the test dataset.
-Evaluation metrics and reports can be found in `scripts/step6_evaluate_model.py`.
+Evaluation metrics and reports can be found in `python scripts/Telco-Customer-Churn`.

 ## Future Work